dominiksalvet/gim/README.md

 Nearly every hosted Git project needs to take different steps to being successfully installed, uninstalled or updated.
 That makes sense as requirements per project differ.
 However, very often an end user must deal with those differences during reading an exhaustive README file to get out of it how to install the project.
 And that does not make sense.

-Therefore, the goal of this project is to make managing of Git projects as easy as possible for end users.
+Therefore, the goal of this project is to make managing Git projects as easy as possible for end users.
 Projects that support this way of installation management are marked as **gim compliant** and once they are marked so, they must meet the rules stated in the [RULES.md](RULES.md) file.
-Those rules are as least restrictive as possible to be also friendly to the projects developers.
+These rules are as least restrictive as possible to be also friendly to the projects developers.

 ---